Power Windows (album): Critical reception

-Power Windows has been met with mostly positive reviews from music critics.
+Power Windows has been met with mixed reviews from music critics.
 AllMusic's Eduardo Rivadavia retrospectively described the album as Rush's coldest album, citing the sparse, horn-like guitar playing of Lifeson, the prominent synthesizer of Lee and Peart's crisp, clinical percussion and stark lyrical themes.
 However, he also described the album as one that rewards patience and repeated listens.
 Rolling Stone magazine, in a positive review of the album, highlighted a number of bands that seemingly influenced Power Windows, such as The Police, U2, Genesis, and Siouxsie and the Banshees.
 The review concludes that Power Windows may be the missing link between Yes and the Sex Pistols.
 In 2005, the album was ranked number 382 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.
 It was also in the top ten of a 2014 Rolling Stone website reader poll of best Rush albums.

 Power Windows introduced more synthesizers into the band's sound.
 During the period when the album was produced, the band were expanding into new directions from their progressive rock base, having "tightened up their sidelong suites and rhythmic abstractions into balled-up song fists, art-pop blasts of angular, slashing guitar, spatial keyboards and hyperpercussion, all resolved with forthright melodic sense".